jacobquirke/100-days-of-code/log.md

 **Today's Progress** Decided on working towards a meditation app.
 I can create a desktop app but need to become more fluent in JavaScript.

 **Thoughts** My aim is to create something, with ease, that I can feel proud of.
 I'm still checking in using templates but now I need to fully embracing building from scratch.

+### Day 33: 5 November 2019: Tuesday

+**Today's Progress** CSS work on the meditation app.

+**Thoughts** Pretty standard.
+JavaScript is where it's going DOWN!

+### Day 34: 6 November 2019: Wednesday

+**Today's Progress** JavaScript time!
+The fun begins in building my meditation app.
+Lots to figure out and debug.

+**Thoughts** I can definitely do JavaScript but need to grow in confidence.
+Got a job interview for Monday which is a real boost in confidence and helps to continue my drive to develop my skills.